 Early Notables of the Sifford family (pre 1700)

-Distinguished members of the family include Thomas Saffoled (died 1691), English empiric, (a person who, in medicine or other branches of science, relies solely on observation and experiment) originally a weaver by trade, received a license to practise as a doctor of physic from the bishop of London on 4 Sept...
-Another 63 words (4 lines of text) are included under the topic Early Sifford Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Thomas Saffoled (died 1691), English empiric, (a person who, in medicine or other branches of science, relies solely on observation and experiment) originally a weaver by trade, received a license to practise as a doctor of physic from the bishop of London on 4 Sept.
+1674.
+"He had a shop at...
+Another 57 words (4 lines of text) are included under the topic Early Sifford Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sifford family to the New World and Oceana